 End Sub

-- Then go to File > Close > Return to Microsoft PowerPoint
+• Next go to File > Close > Return to PowerPoint.
+You will be brought back to your presentation.

 Set s = .Slides(X).Shapes.AddShape(msoShapeRectangle, _ 0, .PageSetup.SlideHeight - 12, _ X * .PageSetup.SlideWidth / .Slides.Count, 12)